5long/sup-wiki/Installation-on-Recent-Ubuntu.md

     But currently running sup on 1.8.7 is supported as well.
     In this case you'll need to install Ruby by executing `sudo apt-get install ruby1.8-full`

     Or:

-  - Use [rvm] or [rbenv] to install Ruby.
+  - Use [rvm] or [rbenv].
 Note that sup 0.13.x doesn't run on Ruby 2.0.

 * Install sup via rubygem